rajib579/rajibexercise.github.io/about.md

 permalink: /about/
 ---
 <p>
-I am an enthusiast Computer Scientist having a passion for Software Engineering, Machine Learning, Data Science, and Cyber Security.
+I am an enthusiast Computer Scientist having a passion for Software Engineering, Machine Learning and Data Science.
 Proficient in Python and Linux environment.
-I consider myself as a full-stack software developer currently working in Python, Django and JavaScript.
+I consider myself as a full-stack software developer currently focusing in Python, Django and JavaScript.
 I like competitive programming and love to solve problems with efficient solutions.
 </p>

+Learn more about my alma mater <a href="{{ site.url }}/educations/">here</a>.</small>

 Email: <a href="mailto:{{site.email}}?Subject=From Blog Site:">{{site.email}}</a>

 # Work Experiences
 <!-- body text -->
 <br>
-<h4>January 2020 - April 2020</h4>
+'January 2020 - April 2020'
-<h4>Research and Teaching Assistant<br>University of Memphis Memphis, TN</h4>
+'Research and Teaching Assistant'<br>'University of Memphis Memphis, TN'
 <ul>
 <li> Fair AI: Analysing unwanted algorithmic biases for prediction and optimization using adversarial learning.</li>
 <li> Evolutionary Computation: Collaborating with graduate students for their metaheuristic algorithm projects.</li>
 </ul>

 <br>
-<h4>September 2019 - December 2019</h4>
+'September 2019 - December 2019'
-<h4>Software Engineering Intern<br> ReTrans.
-Inc.,Memphis,TN</h4>
+'Software Engineering Intern' <br> 'ReTrans.
+Inc.,Memphis,TN'
  <ul>
  <li>
 Testing: Improved codebase quality by implementing unit and regression tests for management files in Django.